 Try using a superior fungus (medicinal mushroom) to combat lower grade fungus (candida).

 We recommend bringing in medicinal mushrooms when healing from candida overgrowth; these mushrooms will help fortify your gut and immune system and help enhance your immune system's own natural intelligence.
 Clinical work is supporting that humans are biologically hardwired to receive these fungi polysaccharide compounds (found in medicinal mushrooms).
+If you would like to explore medicinal mushrooms and their amazing benefits, along with their traditional uses and how to integrate them into your life, you should check out free, at your own pace course.
+It's online and covers the basics of tonic herbalism.
+We hope you love it.
+Sign up here.

 Not only will these medicinal mushrooms provide the much needed ammo for your gut health (where our immune system resides), the mushies will also provide support to your nervous system and general feelings of wellbeing and calm.
 When one's system is overrun with candida (and there are a host of aforementioned symptoms presenting), the mind can become more stressed and quite frankly, it can be a really shoddy time.
 Reishi especially will provide that safe haven for you, during times of distress.
 These mushies really are stars, as they are further supporting your endocrine system to be fully fortified and balanced.
 Wow, we really do love medicinal mushrooms.
 We suggest incorporating the below mushies into your candida overgrowth protocol: